roccobalocco/myapp/README.md

 CSS is divided in two different files that differs only for the color palette.
 Each file have a lot of adaptation regard the screen size, to better adapt the website to the device where it is used.
 The three major categories are personal computer, tablet/small laptop and smartphone.

+The website relies on a MongoDB Atlas database.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Built For